Anadea/anadea_blog/content/posts/6-things-to-consider-before-developing-a-language-learning-app/index.md

 ---
-title: 6 Secrets of Successful Language Learning App Development
+ceoTitle: 6 Secrets of Successful Language Learning App Development
+title: "How to Build a Language Learning App: 6 Secrets of Success"
+breadcrumbs: How to Build a Language Learning App
+slug: 6-things-to-consider-before-developing-a-language-learning-app
+draft: true
-publishDate: '2018-10-09T00:00:00Z'
+publishDate: 2018-10-09T00:00:00Z
-authors:
-- ronnie-avelino
+image: Language-app.jpg
+og_image: Language-app.jpg
 description: Learning a new language is almost de rigueur today, as globalization demands multilingual language skills.
 Language learning is a chance to expand business activities, find new opportunities for employment and to improve one's intellectual capability.
-image: Language-app.jpg
-og_image: Language-app.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors: []
+categories: []
 industries:
   - elearning
-categories: []
 ---
 Updated on 18 August, 2021.